 Diversity of Governance, Staff

 WBGU-PBS’ governing body is the Bowling Green State University (BGSU) Board of Trustees and is comprised of nine voting members, two non-voting student members and up to three non-voting, non-compensated National Trustees.
 The 11 board members are appointed by the Governor, with the three National Trustees appointed by the BGSU Board of Trustees.

 The nine voting members will have a term of nine years, with the term for the non-voting student members shall be two years.

 More information on the makeup of the Board of Trustees can be found here: Board of Trustees

-Since WBGU-TV is part of BGSU, this public television service adheres to BGSU’s formal diversity statement found here: BGSU Link
+Since WBGU-PBS is part of BGSU, this public television service adheres to BGSU’s formal diversity statement found here: BGSU Link

 In 2017, we added a Hispanic-American full-time media technology specialist to our engineering team.
 We continually employ 10 – 15 African American and Hispanic student employees during any given academic year.

-- Continue finding students with a variety of cultural and ethnic backgrounds to work at WBGU-TV.
+- Continue finding students with a variety of cultural and ethnic backgrounds to work at WBGU-PBS.
 Focus on hiring students of color as interns, as well as part time employees.

 - Expand our Public Advisory Committee for Television (PACT) board to also include individuals with a variety of cultural and ethnic backgrounds.
 We have been able to include an African American female on our board

-- WBGU-TV will continue to explore new opportunities for achieving and promoting diversity and to monitor and evaluate our success.
-The means WBGU-TV will always meet the standards of federal and state law, BGSU’s Equal Employment Opportunity Policy and the Corporation for Public Broadcasting’s Diversity Eligibility Criteria.
+- WBGU-PBS will continue to explore new opportunities for achieving and promoting diversity and to monitor and evaluate our success.
+This means WBGU-PBS will always meet the standards of federal and state law, BGSU’s Equal Employment Opportunity Policy and the Corporation for Public Broadcasting’s Diversity Eligibility Criteria.